 $* – 0.00 – negative

-The asterisk (*) is to give space between the number and the currency sign and the two zeroes after the decimal is forcing the display of tenths and hundredths.
+The asterisk (*) gives space between the number and the currency sign.
+The two zeroes after the decimal force the display of tenths and hundredths.

-How to Add Colour to Number in Google Sheets
+How to Add Color to Custom Number Formatting

 As earlier stated, you can give colors to your numbers for easy understanding.